When are antidepressants appropriate for treating depression?

 Is there a spiritual dimension to depression that gets overlooked when we rush into taking medication?

 There most certainly is always a spiritual dimension to depression.
 David writes in Psalm 42:5-6 5, "Why are you downcast, O my soul?
 Why so disturbed within me?
 Put your hope in God, for I will yet praise Him, my Savior and my God."
-Every person who walks in my office feeling depressed has an issue with God.
+Nearly every person who walks in my office feeling depressed has an issue with God.
 Most Christians who are depressed have a general sense of disappointment with God.
-They struggle with periods of doubt about God’s love for them and begin to question whether He will help them through their problems.
+They struggle with periods of doubt about God’s love for them and begin to question whether he will help them through their problems.
 Non-Christians express anger towards God wondering how a good God can allow suffering.
 Believing that God does not exist, might not exist, or doesn't care actually is the basis for some of the hopelessness and despair causing their depression.

-Perspective and beliefs about God and Who He is changes one’s feelings and perspective on life.
+Perspective and beliefs about God and Who he is change one’s feelings and perspective on life.
 When people know that there is a God of the universe who loves them and has a plan for their lives, they begin to feel more hopeful and experience the comfort and peace they need to work through any trial or disappointing circumstance.
 They begin to pray and read the Bible, which changes the false beliefs underlying their depression.

 Since human beings are very complex, it is necessary as well to look at all the underlying causes of depression such as: low self-esteem, losses, physical pain, relationship or financial issues, guilt, shame, trauma, dysfunctional family issues, along with the spiritual and physiological reasons.